Dokumeds

-DOKUMEDS is European Clinical Research Organization (CRO) providing a comprehensive range of services for clinical research focused primarily on Phase I-IV clinical trials and development to the pharmaceutical, biotechnology and medical device industry.
+DOKUMEDS is European Clinical Research Organization (CRO) providing a comprehensive range of services for clinical research, focused primarily on Phase I-IV clinical trials and development for pharmaceutical, biotechnology and medical device industries.
 Established in 1995, Dokumeds has been expanding its coverage and services significantly over 25 years of operations.
 Gradual geographical and operational coverage expansion has correlated with company staff growth and lowering of employee turnover.
 Nowadays Dokumeds is a leading international CRO with operational capabilities in 30+ countries in Europe, Africa, and other regions.

 Services

-Apart from a full cycle of services for Phase I – IV clinical development programs, Dokumeds functional service provision capabilities are:
+Apart from a full cycle of services for Phase I – IV clinical development programs, Dokumeds functional service provision capabilities include: